Originally posted here.

 The greatest communicators in the past were unlikely to reach 1 million people with their ideas in a lifetime.
 Today, the most-incoherent celebrities can reach millions in minutes on Twitter.
 Conversely, if the greatest scientists today were sent back in time, they would be able to achieve almost nothing absent computers and modern lab equipment.

 A weak and feeble worker today can move more tons of earth than the strongest shovel-wielding excavator of the past.
 Given the inherited technological progress of humanity, even an average Joe can do amazing things with ease.
 It does not take a superior human to achieve superior results.

 Economically speaking, the marginal productivity of workers increases with the capital and technology available to them.

 But let’s broaden the point to issues of morality.
 How can we become better people — more peaceful, cooperative, and creative — in the same spirit in which we have become more effective and productive with better technology?
 We need better moral “capital” and moral “technology” that enables morally superior outcomes even without morally superior people.

 The moral technology I am speaking of is social and political institutions.
-A person born today is more or less likely to be more or less moral than a person born 500 years ago, but they can be more or less likely to act morally based on the institutions around them.
+A person born today is no more or less likely to be moral than a person born 500 years ago, but they can be more or less likely to act morally based on the institutions around them.